The Slope Heuristics in Heteroscedastic Regression: The slope heuristics

 is an optimal penalty. \end{description}

-The mean of the empirical excess risk on $M$, when $M$ varies in $ \mathcal{M}_{n}$, is thus conjectured to be the maximal value of penalty under which the model selection procedure totally misbehaves.
-It is called the \textit{minimal penalty, }denoted by $ \pen _{\min }$ :
+The mean of the empirical excess loss on $M$, when $M$ varies in $ \mathcal{M}_{n}$, is thus conjectured to be the maximal value of penalty under which the model selection procedure totally misbehaves or, equivalently, the minimum value of penalty above which the procedure achieves an oracle inequality.
+It is called the \textit{minimal penalty, } denoted by $ \pen _{\min }$: